katsully/machines-learning-movement/README.md

 Once python and sklearn are installed we'll be using the movement\_machine\_learning.py file inside the clasifier folder.

-Open the movement\_machine\_learning.py file with a text editor (ie Sublime Text).
+Open the movement\_machine\_learning.py file with a text editor (ie [Sublime Text](https://www.sublimetext.com/3).
 Change the .csv file to match your file name on line 16.

 In Command Prompt, cd to the correct folder (ie your classifier folder) and run